lily-x/dual-mandate/README.md

 # Dual-mandate patrols

-This code implements and evaluates algorithms for "[Dual-Mandate Patrols: Multi-Armed Bandits for Green Security](https://arxiv.org/abs/2009.06560)," including the LIZARD algorithm provided in the paper.
+This code implements and evaluates algorithms for "[Dual-Mandate Patrols: Multi-Armed Bandits for Green Security](https://arxiv.org/abs/2009.06560)" from AAAI-21, including the LIZARD algorithm provided in the paper.

 ```
-@inproceedings{xu2020dual,
+@inproceedings{xu2021dual,
   title={Dual-Mandate Patrols: Multi-Armed Bandits for Green Security},
   author={Xu, Lily and Bondi, Elizabeth and Fang, Fei and Perrault, Andrew and Wang, Kai and Tambe, Milind},
-  booktitle={arXiv:2009.06560},
+  booktitle={Thirty-Fifth AAAI Conference on Artificial Intelligence (AAAI-21)},
-  year={2020}
+  year={2021}
 }
 ```